-During the year ended December 31, 2021, WyoTech sponsored the financing of the planned expansion of educational facilities in Laramie, Wyoming, under the NMTC program.
+WyoTech sponsored the financing of the planned expansion of educational facilities in Laramie, Wyoming, under the NMTC program.
 NMTC financing allows organizations to receive low-interest loans or investment capital from certified community development entities (CDE) which allow third-party investors to receive federal income tax credits based on the amount of total investment in projects in certain low-income communities that qualify for participation in the program.

-As an inducement to such third-party tax credit investors and CDEs to invest in the project, WyoTech committed \$23,218,800 via a loan to the Fund in December 2021, as described in Note 3.
-The loan of \$23,218,800 is reflected as note receivable and presented as long term on the accompanying consolidated balance sheets as of December 31, 2022 and 2021, respectively.
+As an inducement to such third-party tax credit investors and CDEs to invest in the project, WyoTech committed \$23,218,800 via a loan to the Fund, as described in Note 3.
+The loan of \$23,218,800 is reflected as note receivable and presented as long term on the accompanying consolidated balance sheets as of December 31, 2023 and 2022, respectively.
 U.S. Bancorp Community Development Corporation (USBCDC) invested \$12,870,000 in the Fund.
 The Fund is a wholly owned subsidiary of USBCDC.

-The Fund invested in two CDEs controlled by the Montana Community Development Corporation (MCDC) and Midwest Minnesota Community Development Corporation (MMCDC) which made loans to QALICB in December 2021, as described in Note 2.
+The Fund invested in two CDEs controlled by the Montana Community Development Corporation (MCDC) and Midwest Minnesota Community Development Corporation (MMCDC) which made loans to QALICB, as described in Note 2.
 The loans are secured by the assets and property of QALICB, which consists of cash, land, buildings and equipment financed by the loans under the program.
 Each CDE is 99.99% owned by the Fund and is .01% owned and managed by MCDC and MMCDC, respectively.